 - M*A*S*H: "Welcome To Korea" has Hawkeye, B.J. and Radar and a group of U.S. soldiers attacked by enemy fire.
 Hawkeye is doing what he can, but when B.J. turns a dead soldier over and sees his front, he does the Technicolor yawn.
 A judicious camera angle keeps us from seeing anything coming out.

 - "Fallen Idol" has another example: Hawkeye, severely hungover, is forced into operating by Charles.
 Halfway through the OR session, Hawkeye begs Charles to take over his patient and runs from the room.
 When Col. Potter tells a nurse to bring Hawkeye back, she reports that he's vomiting into a trash can outside.

 - Midsomer Murders: In "The Night of the Stag", John Barnaby ducks behind a stack of barrels before throwing up after drinking a pint of cider from a barrel with a body floating in it.

 - Constable played by Graham Chapman in the "Crunchy Frog" sketch.
 Vomit Line: "Ram's Bladder Cup!"

-"Constable Parrot et
+"Constable Parrot et one of those!"

 - In the live version at the Hollywood Bowl, we actually see Terry Gilliam vomiting into his police helmet (he filled his mouth with cold beef stew earlier).
 Which his boss makes him put back on.
 Eeewww.